hydra3333/Pi4CC/README.md

-# Test on a PC first ?
+# Test it out on a PC first ?

+Perhaps consider usng Raspberry PI Desktop in VMware Player on a PC ?

 https://www.raspberrypi.org/forums/viewtopic.php?f=116&t=200252&p=1588362#p1586023

+You may have "fun" trying to finding and its IP address for remote https connections into it, have a try or use the chromium browser inside the Pi.